tomcritchlow/tomcritchlow.github.io/_posts/2024-02-09-remarkable-notes.md

 * Taking notes, capturing ideas, jotting down the day's todo list.
 All of the kinds of things that a notebook does for you.
 * Doodling, diagramming and constructing more involved elaborate ideas.
 The kind of thing that is hard to do on a notebook because it involves zooming in and out, erasing sections, using straight lines etc.
 * [Reading PDFs](https://twitter.com/tomcritchlow/status/1754690464156946652) (and annotating with notes) - what a perfect form factor for reading PDFs!
-I've read so many more academic papers over the last directly because of my Remarkable.
+I've read so many more academic papers over the last year directly because of my Remarkable.
 * I've been working with a client to make a Monthly Business Review packet - it's 50+ pages of charts and data, Amazon-style, and on a whim I loaded it onto my Remarkable as a PDF and it's a great way to read all the data (and add little annotations!).
 Now I load each month on there and sit down and read it front to back.

 Fun, quirky uses:

 * Helping my daughter Roxy with her maths homework!
 I find that explaining things like mathematical concepts in a space where you can easily erase, switch pages etc is useful.
-Roxy and I did that last night as I was helping her understand place value.
+Roxy and I did that last night as I was helping her understand place value for tens and hundreds.
 * There are various game templates for the Remarkable that you can buy but I prefer to play something like [drawing wars](https://athriftymom.com/pencil-wars-drawing-game/) with my kids!

 And here's a recent usage that I'm really digging - constructing a custom project tracker for my book writing project:

 ![](/images/2024-02-09-11-09-19.png)

-The base layer is a PDF I made in Figma that then let's me track editing progress as I work through my [Winter of Word Craft](https://buttondown.email/winterwordcraft) book sprint.
+The base layer is a PDF I made in Figma that then lets me track editing progress as I work through my [Winter of Word Craft](https://buttondown.email/winterwordcraft) book sprint.

 ✍️✍️✍️